jleal7/AuE8230_Group3/catkin_ws/src/assignment2B_turtlebotteleop/README.md

 We settled on:

 *Slow: v_x = 0.1 and w_z = 0.333
 *Medium: v_x = 0.15 and w_z = 0.5
 *Fast: v_w = 0.2 and w_z = 0.66

+The videos of each run can be seen here:

+*Slow: LINK!
+*Medium: LINK!
+*Fast: LINK!

+As expected, slow and medium both traced a circle of 0.33m radius.
+Fast, created a bigger circle because the turtlebot motors could not produce the commanded velocities so our equation assumption broke down.

 # Square.py